What you build

 changes in Raft groups.

-Last, MicroRaft allows one membership change at a time in a Raft group and more complex changes must be applied as a series of single changes.
+MicroRaft allows one membership change at a time.
+More complex topology changes must be expressed as a sequence of single changes.

 Since we know the rules for member list changes now, let's see some code.
 In our last test, we want to improve our 3-member Raft group's degree of fault tolerance by adding 2 new members (majority quorum size of 3 = 2 -> majority quorum size of 5 = 3).